rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 ### **VMPTRLD**

-It marks the current-VMCS pointer valid and loads it with the physical address in the instruction operand.
-The instruction fails if its operand is not properly aligned, sets unsupported physical-address bits, or is equal to the VMXON pointer.
-In addition, the instruction fails if the 32 bits in memory referenced by the operand do not match the VMCS revision identifier supported by this processor.
+This instruction marks the current-VMCS pointer valid and loads it with the physical address in the instruction operand.
+The instruction fails if its operand is not properly aligned, sets unsupported physical-address bits, or is equal to the **VMXON** pointer.
+In addition, this instruction fails if the 32 bits in memory referenced by the operand do not match the VMCS revision identifier supported by the processor.

 ```
 BOOLEAN